marcinofulus/iCSEbook1/school/source/abitur/2014/en/gebrochenrational.rst

      equations :math:`x=10` and :math:`x=s` with :math:`s>10` include an area
      with the content :math:`A(s)`.
 Calculate :math:`A(s)`.

-  f) Determine :math:`s` so that the content of the area from part 1e equals to
+  f) Determine :math:`s` so that the content of the area from problem 1e equals to
      100.

   g) Determine the behavior of :math:`A(s)` in the limes